Q: I like to ride my bike. I want to further my skills, and maybe try a little racing. How do I go about it, it seems very confusing!

 A: When you decide to do an event, put in your information, CC#, and press the final registration button, you are making a commitment to doing the event, rain or shine (to some extent).
 This is not just a fleeting “maybe I’ll do it, maybe not” kind of scenario.
 As long as the event is held, on the date advertised, it is up to you to make sure you can make it.
 In some cases if we are given enough time, we can defer your registration to another event.
 If you ask Friday night, for a weekend event, for example, it is likely too late.

-If an event is cancelled completely, you will be refunded your money minus a $5 administration fee that goes to the online provider, or offerred a different event.
+If an event is cancelled completely, you will be refunded your money minus a $5 or thereabouts administration fee that goes to the online provider, or offered a different event.
 If it is postponed to a different date, the organizer is not responsible for a full refund, but we will do everything we can including deferring to another event for you.
 Refunds take a lot of time to do and do cost money and time.